Javi-crep/PartnerAllocationProblem/README.md

 3 - Ensure that MATLAB R2023b is installed with all the necessary packages described in the thesis document

 ## Usage
+1 - Extract the excel file from the zip and add the path in line 6 of the Main.m script

-1 - Open MATLAB
+2 - Open MATLAB

-2 - Add the project directory to the MATLAB path
+3 - Add the project directory to the MATLAB path

-3 - Run the main script: Main.m
+4 - Run the main script: Main.m

 ## Repository Contents
 1 - Main Script to run the algorithm